abhirathmahipal/dotfiles/Vim/README.md

 - :shell - opens up a shell where I can execute commands.
 I can use the shell as long as I want.
 If I want to return to vim just exit the shell. (exit command on Bash, similar command of Windows and Gvim as well)

+#### Comments
+Using a plugin for this.
+Quite handy.
+Normally on Visual Studio code or Sublime I would just `ctrl + /`.
+- Comment
+- Sexy syntax
+- Comment undo
+- Multiline comments for the block selected

+#### Tabularise Data
+Using a plugin to easily beautify code.
+Specify the line numbers in the command or apply `:Tabularize` in Visual mode.